-During the fiscal year ended March 31, 2013, the Company modified three one-to four-family residential real estate loans with a recorded investment of \$184,000 compared to the modification of one one-to four-family residential real estate loan of \$25,000 during the year ended March 31, 2012.
-The 2013 modifications were made to lower the contractual interest rate on one of the loans and to restructure two of the credits to lower the monthly payments for the same customer.
-The 2012 modification was made to lower the contractual interest rate and extend the amortization schedule by one month to lower the monthly payment.
-In addition, the Company modified one commercial loan with a total recorded investment of \$468,000 during the year ended March 31, 2013.
-The loan was modified to reduce the monthly payment.
-During the year ended March 31, 2013, the restructured commercial loan was paid down by \$458,000 resulting in a \$10,000 charge off.
-During the year ended March 31, 2012, one commercial loan with a recorded balance of \$144,000 was rewritten to alternate guarantors and the amortization schedule was extended to 18 months to lower the monthly payment.
-The loan has since paid off with full collection of all interest and principal.
-The Company also modified a consumer loan to extend the monthly payment and maturity by two months during the year ended March 31, 2013 as opposed to no modifications to consumer loans during the year ended March 31, 2012.
+During the fiscal year ended March 31, 2014, the Company modified two one-to four-family residential real estate loans with a recorded investment of \$72,000 compared to the modification of three one-to four-family residential real estate loan of \$184,000 during the year ended March 31, 2013.
+One of the 2014 residential real estate modifications was to lower the contractual interest rate.
+The other residential real estate modification was to restructure by extending the monthly payment and refinancing a portion of the debt in to a consumer loan at a lower contractual interest rate.
+The 2013 residential real estate modifications were made to lower the contractual interest rate on one of the loans and to restructure two of the credits to lower the monthly payment for one customer.
+For the fiscal year ended March 31, 2014, the Company modified two consumer loans by extending payments on one consumer credit and by financing a loan with a lower than market interest rate with the funds used to pay on the restructured residential real estate loan.
+During the fiscal year ended March 31, 2013, the Company modified one consumer loan to extend the monthly payment and maturity by two months.
+In the same fiscal year, the Company also modified one commercial loan with a total recorded investment of \$468,000 by reducing the monthly payment.
+The restructured commercial loan was paid down by \$458,000 resulting in a \$10,000 charge off.

-The following table presents the Company's nonaccrual loans at March 31, 2013 and 2012.
+The following table presents the Company's nonaccrual loans at March 31, 2014 and 2013.
 This table excludes purchased impaired loans and performing troubled debt restructurings.

-20 013 2012
+20 14 20 13

 (In thousands)

 Residential:

-1-4 Family \$ 466 \$ 467
+1-4 Family \$ 350 \$ 466

-Equity Lines of Credit 9 8
+Equity Lines of Credit 9

-Commercial 632
+Commercial 40

-Consumer/other loans 25 24
+Consumer/other loans 35 25

-Total \$ 500 \$ 1,131
+Total \$ 425 \$ 500